 Admission to the Rhode Island Bar

 The Rhode Island Bar Examination is administered by the Bar Administrator and the Board of Bar Examiners the last Tuesday and Wednesday of February and July each year.
-The deadline for the February examination is December 1st; the deadline for the July examination is May 1st.
+The deadline for the February examination is September 1st; the deadline for the July examination is February 1st.
 There is no provision for late filing.

-To qualify for attorney admission pursuant to Article II, Rule 2, the out-of-state attorney must have been engaged in the active, full-time practice of law for at least five (5) of the last ten (10) years immediately preceding the filing of the application for admission to the Rhode Island bar.
-Out-of-state attorneys taking the bar examination pursuant to Article II, Rule 2(a) - (d) are required to take only the local essay, Multistate Performance Test (MPT), and Multistate Essay Examination (MEE) portions of the examination; the Multistate Bar Examination (MBE) is not required.
+To qualify for attorney admission pursuant to Article II, Rule 2(a), the out-of-state attorney must have been engaged in the active, full-time practice of law for at least five (5) of the last ten (10) years immediately preceding the filing of the application for admission to the Rhode Island bar.
+Out-of-state attorneys taking the bar examination pursuant to Article II, Rule 2(a)(1-4) are required to take only the local essay, Multistate Performance Test (MPT), and Multistate Essay Examination (MEE) portions of the examination; the Multistate Bar Examination (MBE) is not required.
 The raw scores of these applicants will be scaled to the MPT and essay scores of the applicants taking both parts of the bar examination, and a scaled score of 138 is required to pass.

 All applicants are permitted to use a laptop for the essay portions of the examination (Tuesday) at no additional cost.
 This service is strictly optional but applicants wishing to use a laptop must register directly with ExamSoft Worldwide, Inc. by the registration deadline.
 A representative from ExamSoft Worldwide, Inc. will be onsite during the essay portions of the exam to assist laptop users.
 For more information, please visit the ExamSoft Worldwide, Inc. website at

 Questions relating to the Rhode Island Bar Examination should be directed to the Bar Administrator at

-Applicants for admission pursuant to Article II, Rule 2 must submit the following to the Bar Administrator at the above address:
+Applicants for admission pursuant to Article II, Rule 2(a) must submit the following to the Bar Administrator at the above address:

 Petition/Questionnaire for Admission to the Rhode Island Bar.

 Handwriting Sample form.
-(Rule 2 Applicants do not need to have a law school official authenticate the sample, however, the completed form must be notarized).
+(Rule 2(a) Applicants do not need to have a law school official authenticate the sample, however, the completed form must be notarized).

 Certificates of Good Moral Character.

 - Current credit report from one of these three (3) providers: Transunion, Experian, or Equifax (responsibility of applicant to submit credit report with the application).

 Authorization and Release forms.

 - Certificates of good standing from all jurisdictions licensed in.

 National Conference of Bar Examiners Request for Preparation of a Character Report form.

-- Check in the amount of $700.00 made payable to the Committee on Character and Fitness.
+- Check in the amount of $725.00 made payable to the Committee on Character and Fitness.

-- Check in the amount of $425.00 made payable to the National Conference of Bar Examiners.
+- Check in the amount of $500.00 made payable to the National Conference of Bar Examiners.

 Application for Special Testing Accommodations/Forms, if applicable (it is the responsibility of the applicant to submit these forms with the Petition/Questionnaire by the application deadline.)

-Please note that Rule 2 attorney admission applicants are not required to submit a Multistate Professional Responsibility Examination (MPRE) score and are not required to submit criminal background checks or employment verification forms.
+Please note that Rule 2(a) attorney admission applicants are not required to submit a Multistate Professional Responsibility Examination (MPRE) score and are not required to submit criminal background checks or employment verification forms.
 Criminal background and employment information is obtained as part of the required NCBE investigation.
-Rule 2 attorney admission applicants must comply with and provide whatever additional information NCBE requires.
-Upon retaking the exam, Rule 2 attorney admission applicants must provide a completely new Petition/Questionnaire (not supporting data) for an NCBE supplemental investigation.
+Rule 2(a) attorney admission applicants must comply with and provide whatever additional information NCBE requires.
+Upon retaking the exam, Rule 2(a) attorney admission applicants must provide a completely new Petition/Questionnaire (not supporting data) for an NCBE supplemental investigation.

 The Certificates of Good Moral Character must be forwarded directly to the Committee on Character and Fitness from the individuals who complete the forms.